 A pink blob, glowing a deeper pink when it is dark, hangs on a drainpipe at the facade of the na Zabradli Theater.
 When studying this blob more closely, you will discover that it is a fetus.
 The unborn tries to squeeze through the narrow pipe.
 Embryo very likely refers to the narrow-minded and bourgeois attitude of many when meeting with an artist.

 Quo Vadis is a bronze sculpture of a four-legged Trabant car.
 This work recalls the mass exodus of East Germans who camped in the garden of the German embassy in Prague in 1989 while waiting for permission to travel to the free west.
 Many had come to Prague in their Trabants, which they left in Prague after their departure for West Germany.
 The Trabant not only has legs but also balls.

-Address: in the garden at the back of the German embassy in Vlasska
+Address: in the garden at the back of the German Embassy, Vlasska 19, Mala Strana, Prague

 6. Pissing Men

 Two bronze mechanically rotating men urinate in a puddle that looks suspiciously like the map of the Czechia.
 They pee while turning their upper torsos and raising their penises.
 The stream of piss writes quotes from legendary Prague residents.
 Send a text message to the number indicated on a display near the installation and the men will write your message while pissing.

 Address: In front of the Kafka Museum, Cihelna 2b

 7. Giant Babies

 Ten giant babies inching their way up are the eye catching feature of the Zizkov television tower.
 They are inhuman and have bar codes instead of a faces.
 The statement Cerny wanted to make is: dehumanization of society.
 A number is given to everyone and the person himself is of secondary importance.
 Cerny used the most precious thing humankind possesses: babies, but babies with bar codes instead of human features.